 Tracking Instagram Stories is Essential for Evaluating Your Overall Success

-To access analytics for any of your Instagram posts or Stories, you first need to change your Instagram account over to a Business Profile.
+Changing your account to an Instagram Business Account is the first step in gaining access to analytics for any Instagram posts or Stories you've created.
 If you haven’t yet done so, we have full instructions on how to make the switch (along with four reasons why you should do so).

-Once you are set up as a business profile, you can access any Instagram analytics by going into your Insights section.
+Once you are set up as an Instagram business profile, you can access any IG analytics by going into your Insights section.
 To find this, click on your profile picture in the bottom right corner of the app.
 This will take you to your profile page.

 The app has changed in appearance recently, as Instagram adds new features, but at the time of writing, you can access your Insights page by either: